Is it safe to fish during a thunderstorm?

-It is not safe or sensible to be out on the water during a thunderstorm.
-Lightening heads towards the highest point in an area, and that might just be you and your rod.
-Every year fishermen die from lightning strikes and more are injured, It is simply not worth the risk.
+Stay safe and stay smart!
+Never venture out onto the water during a thunderstorm.
+Lightning is unforgiving and typically heads towards the highest point around – which could be you with your fishing rod!
+Don’t become another statistic; don’t risk your life.
+Every year fishermen die from lightning strikes, and more are injured, it is simply not worth the risk.

 Fishing from a boat during a thunderstorm?